ltiao/ltiao.github.io.nikola/posts/installing-nlopt-with-python-support-on-mac-os-x-1010.rst

 .. description:
 .. type: text

-`NLopt`_ is a popular open-source library for nonlinear optimization.
+`NLOpt`_ is a popular open-source library for nonlinear optimization.
 It can be somewhat tricky to install it with Python support on Mac OS X, especially isolated under a virtual environment.
 This article outlines the different ways of making NLopt play nicely with your Python development environment, whatever